SamRepository/Web_Technologies_MindMap/README.md

 - **Paradigms**: Paradigms are philosophical approaches or models of programming and system design, such as Object-Oriented Programming (OOP), Functional Programming, and Agile Methodology.
   - [Wikipedia - Programming Paradigms](https://en.wikipedia.org/wiki/Programming_paradigm)

 - **Trends**: Trends represent emerging technologies and methodologies in the tech industry.
-Examples include AI/ML, edge computing, serverless architectures, and blockchain.
+Examples include Knowledge Graphs, AI/ML, edge computing, serverless architectures, and blockchain.
   - [Wikipedia - Tech Trends](https://en.wikipedia.org/wiki/Technology_trend)

 - **Disciplines**: Disciplines are specialized fields of study within computer science and engineering that guide research and development in specific areas, such as AI, cybersecurity, and networking.